 The more relevant, meaningful connections you can make with the new information in your mind with things you already know, the better your memory retention over time.

 Why does it matter?

 Can we help the learner to regard the information as important to them?
 Attaching higher importance to information makes it more likely to be remembered.
 If you learn something, and it is important to you, and you can connect it with many things you already know, your memory retention will be very high.

 Can the information be simplified?
 Chunking information into concise related information makes the retrieval easier.
 Ebbinghaus remembered random letters in groups of threes rather than in long strings.

-If a learner doesn’t believe that the thing to be learned is important to them, and it doesn’t connect to anything that they already know, then constant repetition is a good strategy.
-Reviewing the information frequently at first when the rate of memory loss is highest, and then at regular, but lengthening, intervals will give the best opportunity for it to transfer to long term memory.
+If a learner doesn’t believe that the learning doesn’t relate to anything they already know, then repetition is a good strategy.
+Reviewing the information frequently at first, and then at regular intervals will give the best outcome.

 When learners revisit learning at their regular, spaced intervals, the brain needs to be actively engaged.
 This is why question practice is so effective, as the brain is actively engaged in seeking to retrieve the original information.

 Think of the mental processes involved in reciting your four times table, that you learnt in primary school.
 Many readers, especially those educated in Britain, are probably reciting ‘one times four is four, two times for is eight’ at the sheer memory of it.
 This is habitual and practised.
 But if I asked you what four times twelve is, I’m sure it’ll take you a while to get there.